 Additionally, it's important to be aware of the water conditions you may encounter when sailing around the islands.
 Hawaii's waters can be home to a variety of marine life, including dolphins, sea turtles, and whales (depending on the time of year).
 However, you may also encounter strong currents or rough seas, particularly around the northern and eastern shores of the islands.

 Inter-Island Cruises and Charters

 While you can take cruise ships between islands, we recommend against larger cruise ships for a number of reasons (see this blog).
-There are smaller yachts that travel inter-island, and ost will have an itinerary of 4-5 days.
-However, many of these companies have been cited and fined recently for mooring or anchoring in off-limit locations overnight (just google Maui Yacht Honolua Bay if you want the tea).
+There are smaller yachts that travel inter-island, and most will have an itinerary of 4-5 days.
+However, many of these companies have been cited and fined recently for mooring or anchoring in off-limit locations overnight.
+Make sure you travel with a reputable charter.

 Overall, while sailing around the Hawaiian Islands can be a beautiful and rewarding experience, it's important to be aware of the weather, water conditions, and reputation of the company you choose to charter with to ensure a safe and enjoyable journey.

 The distance between O’ahu and the Big Island of Hawai'i is approximately 150 nautical miles one way.
 If you're sailing at a speed of 5 knots (a moderate pace with a sailboat), it would take approximately 30 hours to make the journey if you’re sailing non-stop.
 However, it's important to note that the actual time it takes may vary depending on weather conditions, currents, and other factors.